-Rich Desrosiers is an Associate Principal/Hydrogeologist with GZA GeoEnvironmental in Glastonbury, Connecticut.
-He is a Licensed Environmental Professional (LEP) in the state of Connecticut and Licensed Professional Geologist (PG) in Tennessee and New Hampshire.
-He has over 33 years of environmental assessment and remediation experience evaluating sites throughout the US.
+Rich Desrosiers is an Associate Principal; Hydrogeologist with GZA GeoEnvironmental in Glastonbury, Connecticut, he is a Connecticut Licensed Environmental Professional (LEP) and Licensed Professional Geologist (PG) in Tennessee and New Hampshire.
+He has over 33-years of environmental assessment and remediation experience evaluating sites throughout the US.
 His practice focuses on solving complex hydrogeologic and geochemical issues in unconsolidated and bedrock geologic formations.
-He has evaluated contaminant fate and transport mechanisms at industrial, military and RCRA facilities including facilities with groundwater impacts of over one square mile.
+He has evaluated contaminant fate and transport mechanisms at industrial, military and RCRA facilities including facility with groundwater impacts over one square mile.
+Rich has developed and implemented innovative in-situ remedial groundwater technologies and has completed multiple types in-situ chemical injections totaling over 750,000 gallons.
 Rich has provided expert testimony, authored technical papers and is currently on an ITCR working group concerning PFAS, assisting on remedial approaches.
 He received his Bachelor of Science Degree in Geology from Northeastern University and graduate level studies at Kent State University.